Welcome back, Rush Limbaugh and the cutting edge of societal evolution here on the one and only Excellence in Broadcasting Network.

 I appreciate you as well.

-Uh ladies and gentlemen, reminder.
+Ladies and gentlemen, reminder.

-Well, I wanted to remind you, given the fear that's out there and the uh behavioral changes that people are making.
+But I wanted to remind you, given the fear that's out there and the behavioral changes that people are making, some people are deciding to put off buying a new car.

 Instead, some people are actually spending more to fix their car than the car would sell for.

-When you take your car in for service maintenance, one of the main reasons is for fluid maintenance.
+BG products, when you take your car in for service maintenance, one of the main reasons is for fluid maintenance.

-Engine oil anti-freeze, hydraulic fluids, transmission power steering brake systems.
+Engine oil, antifreeze, hydraulic fluids, transmission power steering brake systems.

 The best shops and dealerships use BG products.